 A Real-Life Example of Higher RTP in Demo Mode

-There have been claims in the past that some software providers intentionally alter the theoretical return percentages of their games so that bigger and more frequent wins occur during free play compared to the real-money versions.
-One example that comes to mind is the incident with an online slot developed by the GameArt software studio.
+Claims have surfaced that some software providers intentionally adjust the theoretical return percentages of their games, causing bigger and more frequent wins in free-play mode compared with the real-money versions.
+One notable example is an incident involving an online slot developed by the GameArt software studio.

 Turning $500 in Demo Credits into $100,000